Research and reports

 For example, the small business rate relief is available if your property’s rateable value is less than £15,000 and your business only uses one property.

-Another type of business rates relief is the enterprise zone, which could be useful if you’re relocating or just starting out.
+Another business rates relief is the enterprise zone, which could be useful if you’re relocating or just starting out.
 Working in an enterprise zone can give you up to £55,000 a year over five years in business rate relief.
 There are 48 enterprise zones across the UK.

 You have to contact your local council to see whether you’re eligible for a particular scheme.
 It’s best to look at all of the business rate reliefs available and work out whether there are any you can apply for.